How to Say Congratulations in Japanese?

 What does omedetou mean in Japanese?

-The word Omedetou (お目出度う) literally means congratulations on some good occasion such as a birthday, wedding or some promotion.
-The word is made up of the adjective medetai (目出度い) meaning happy, auspicious, joyful and propitious.
+The word Omedetou (お目出度う) literally means congratulations on a special occasion such as a birthday, wedding or promotion.
+The word is composed of the adjective medetai (目出度い) which means happy, auspicious, joyful and propitious.

-The word is composed of the ideograms eye [目] come out [出] and occurrence [度].
-This word is usually accompanied by the famous expression gozaimasu (ございます) which makes the expression a little more formal.
+The word is made up of the ideograms eye [目] exit [出] and occurrence [度].
+This word is often accompanied by the famous expression gozaimasu (ございます) which makes the expression a little more formal.

-Ironically the adjective medetai can also mean naive, innocent, foolish, good-natured.
-There are Japanese sweets that are also called omedeto (御目出糖) and are made from glutinous rice and adzuki beans.
+Ironically, the adjective medetai can also mean naive, innocent, foolish, humorous.
+There are Japanese sweets that are also called omedetou (御目出糖) and are made from glutinous rice and azuki beans.

-Other weird ways of writing medetai that are no longer used are [芽出度い] and [愛でたい].
-Nowadays the word is written more in hiragana when it is an expression of congratulations (omedetou) and sometimes with kanji if it is used as an adjective.
+Other strange ways of writing "Medetai" that are no longer used are [芽出度い] and [愛でたい].
+Nowadays the word is written more in hiragana when it's an expression of congratulations (omedetou) and sometimes with kanji if it's used as an adjective.

 Omedetou - congratulations in Japanese - meaning, curiosities and synonyms